Rouhollah1375/streamsuperlit/README.md

-# StreamSuperLit
+# 🚀 StreamSuperLit 🚀

-## 🚀 Introduction 🚀
+## 💡Introduction

-Welcome to 🌟**StreamSuperLit**🌟 — a game-changer extention for your [Streamlit](https://streamlit.io/) apps!
-If you've ever found yourself wrestling with the chaos of unstructured Streamlit apps, and the frustration of losing object states when using [Streamlit Autorefresh](https://github.com/kmcgrady/streamlit-autorefresh) or after every user interaction, then you're in the right place! 🎯
+Welcome to **StreamSuperLit** — a game-changer extention for your [Streamlit](https://streamlit.io/) apps!
+If you've ever found yourself wrestling with the chaos of unstructured Streamlit apps, and the frustration of losing object states when using [Streamlit Autorefresh](https://github.com/kmcgrady/streamlit-autorefresh) or after every user interaction, then you're in the right place!

-💡 With **StreamSuperLit**, we’re taking Streamlit to the next level:
+With **StreamSuperLit**, we’re taking Streamlit to the next level:
 - 💼 **Bring Order to Chaos**: StreamSuperLit provides a clear, modular structure to organize your dashboard app.
 So, you can focus on building, not debugging.
 The familiar **View+Controller** structure utilized in StreamSuperLit's components is by no means limiting.
 Contrarily, it acts as a guideline for you to develop your app more productively.